 Let’s talk about marketing strategy.
 It seems appropriate for a digital marketing blog.
 When was the last time you thought about your marketing?
 Sometimes the answer is “never.”
-In which case, might I suggest that it’s a good idea to start.
+In which case, I suggest that it’s a good idea to start with at least the bare minimum.
 When it comes to the business owners that do think about marketing, they generally fall into one of two camps.
 On one extreme, we have the “set-it-and-forget-it” crowd.
 They created a marketing strategy at some point in the last five years, and have stayed the course ever since.
 On the other extreme, we find the “serial updaters.”
-These business owners are constantly evaluating their marketing - only to blow it all up and start over.
+These business owners are constantly evaluating their marketing – only to blow it all up and start over.

 You might think that I’m about to tell you that the “serial updaters” have the right idea.
 I won’t argue that a five-year-old marketing strategy is inefficient at best, and is completely ineffective at worst.
 Evaluating your marketing strategy against your changing professional goals and the ever-evolving digital world is vitally important for anyone who wants their marketing to work.
 So, everyone.
 However, serial updaters aren’t content with strategic evaluation and tweaks.
 They want to see significant results ASAP and think that frequent, wholesale changes are the only way to get there.
 There is quite a bit of overlap between this group and people who also suffer from “shiny object syndrome.”
 They see something interesting, get excited, rush to implement it….and then don’t wait to see if it works before giving up and turning to the next shiny object.